 You will start in Evaluation, complete the tasks in that step, move on to Verification, and so forth.

-To change back and forth between steps, use the “<“ and “>” buttons in the checklist title bar.
+To change back and forth between steps, just tap on the name of the step in checklist title bar.
+Tapping Exit will send you back to the list of projects.

 Using the Scratchpad Editor